Heather Finlay-Morreale, MD, Pediatrician, University of Massachusettes Memorial Medical Group

 My Daughter's Experience

 My daughter got smacked in the nose with a basketball thrown at close range.
 The nosebleed stopped after about 10-15 minutes.
 I applied ice to the top of her nose as I could see lots of swelling.
 I gave her Tylenol for the pain and kept her activities limited for the rest of the day.
-I suspected her nose may be broken due to the amount of pain and swelling she had.
+I suspected her nose might be broken due to the amount of pain and swelling she had.

 The swelling continued for several days.
 On day eight, her nose looked slightly crooked to me.
-On day nine she had two bad nosebleeds, just from running.
+On day nine, she had two bad nosebleeds just from running.
 She encountered no additional bumps to the nose.
 That was it.....we were off to the doctor.
 I was convinced her nose was broken.
-I was upset thinking my daughter had broken her nose and that I had waited so long to take her to the doctor.
+I was upset, thinking my daughter had broken her nose and that I had waited so long to take her to the doctor.

 Turns out the doctor said he wouldn't have treated her nose any differently had I taken her in earlier.
-He said many people have fractures to the nose and choose not to treat it.
+He said many people have fractures to the nose and choose not to treat them.
 The doctor acknowledged the slight crookedness and noted how tender her nose still was.
 He also thought she still had a good deal of swelling.

 His first question was if she had difficulty breathing out of her nose.
 Since that answer was no, he said there was no medical reason to have her nose reset.
-He gave me the option of having an X-ray performed just to rule out any fracture in the bony part of the nose, or a deviated septum.
+He gave me the option of having an X-ray performed just to rule out any fracture in the bony part of the nose or a deviated septum.
 The mom in me chose to have an X-ray done, even though I knew it likely wasn't necessary.
 As expected, the X-ray was inconclusive.
 However, It did rule out a fracture in the bony part and the septum of the nose.